mani97/CBC-BIO-CHEMISTRY-REPORT/README.md

 # CBC-BIO-CHEMISTRY-REPORT

- it is the simple exel vba bassed project for HOSPITAL LABORATORY REPORT GENERATOR it's having lots of cababilities like
+ it is the simple exel vba bassed project for HOSPITAL'S LABORATORY REPORT GENERATOR it's having lots of cababilities like
          1 generating report by simple input field provided 2 Billing